...Simple Steps to Successful Parenting

 It's important to note that while I believe technology is a great tool to use with children, it's not however ideally used for periods of time in excess of twenty minutes or so at a time.

-I recall reading research that indicated higher levels of aggression in children exposed to screen times of twenty minutes or more in one go which may be worth considering, especially if your child wants a screen available in their own room for them to self-manage.
+I recall reading research that indicated higher levels of aggression in children exposed to screen times of twenty minutes or more in one go.
+If your child wants a screen available in their own room for them to self-manage, their adhering to a twenty minute limit is unlikely.

 Children need to interact with the real world to develop all of the skills necessary for them to live full and meaningful lives and ideally be involved in some structured activities where they interact socially with others.